hareesh9999/user_management/README.md

 Within Course Management an user can view and subscribe to multiple courses.

-- If user is already subscribed to a course he can'nt do that again.
+- If user is already subscribed to a course he can't do that again.
 - Same course can be shared between multiple resources.